-Your overall digital marketing goals should also play a factor in determining how much gets allocated to social media spending.
-Be careful not to cannibalize the budget for content marketing, the SEO budget, paid search advertising, display advertising, and other high priority digital marketing activities.
+Your overall digital marketing goals should play a factor in determining how much gets allocated to social media spending.

 Never Forget Your Audience When Advertising on Social Platforms

-There’s a lot of front end work that needs to be completed before purchasing a single penny’s worth of ad spend on social media, regardless of whether you’re purchasing advertising space or paying to boost relevant content to audiences.
+There’s a lot of front end work that needs to be completed before purchasing ad spend on social media, regardless of whether you’re purchasing advertising space or paying to boost relevant content to audiences.